Button entity

 Press

 The press method can be used to trigger an action towards a device or service.
-It is called by Home Assistant when the user presses the button or the service to press the button has been called.
+It is called by Home Assistant when the user presses the button or the action to press the button has been called.

 class MyButton(ButtonEntity):